zoltanctoth/ceu-cloud-class/aws.md

 - Amazon provides a [Monthly Calculator](http://calculator.s3.amazonaws.com/index.html) to help you predict what your costs might look like.

 - In this explanatory section, we are going to use an `On-Demand Instance`.
-    - Let look more closely at that section of the [pricing list](http://aws.amazon.com/ec2/pricing/) by referring to the example screenshot below.
+    - Let look more closely at that section of the [pricing list](https://ec2instances.info/) by referring to the example screenshot below.
-    - Note that we have selected `US West (Oregon)` as our region and we are looking at the `General Purpose` section of the table and assuming that we will launch a `Linux` instance.
+    - Note that we have selected `US West (Oregon)` for now as an example as our region and we are looking at the `General Purpose` section of the table and assuming that we will launch a `Linux` instance.
     - These tables enumerate the features of various computer configurations that you can rent by the hour.
     - Consider a particular instance type in this table, for example `m3.xlarge`.
     - For this instance, we are told the number of CPUs that will be available on the machine (4), the amount of memory (15 GiB), the storage that will be pre-configured (2 x 80GB SSD drives), and the cost per hour to rent this machine ($0.140 per Hour).